Sep

 So, if you have been called to be a saint, a future soldier of Christ, you should strive to be one of the wise with oil, rather than one of the foolish without oil.

-I am drawing attention to all these things in Isaiah 41 because the servant of God in Isaiah 49 is to help raise up the tribes of Jacob, and to restore the preserved of Israel, in these last days.
+I am drawing attention to all these things in Isaiah 41 because the servant of God in Isaiah 49 is to help raise up the tribes of Jacob, and help restore the preserved of Israel, in these last days.

 And now, saith the LORD that formed me from the womb to be his servant, to bring Jacob again to him, Though Israel be not gathered, yet shall I be glorious in the eyes of the LORD, and my God shall be my strength.
 And he said, It is a light thing that thou shouldest be my servant to raise up the tribes of Jacob, and to restore the preserved of Israel: I will also give thee for a light to the Gentiles, that thou mayest be my salvation [salvation of the body of Christ] unto the end of the earth.